IPsec Support

 Procedure

-Complete the following steps to configure a CloudEOS and vEOS Router instance to share a VTI IPsec tunnel.
+Complete the following steps to configure a AWE-7200R and CloudEOS Router instance to share a VTI IPsec tunnel.

 To use IKE version 1, complete the section below, then continue with the steps below.
-To use IKE version 2, which is the default version, start with Step 1 below.
+To use IKE version 2, the default version, start with Step 1 below.

 CSR Router Show Commands